dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 * Multiple `IStartupFilter` implementations may interact with the same objects.
 If ordering is important, order their `IStartupFilter` service registrations to match the order that their middlewares should run.
 * Libraries may add middleware with one or more `IStartupFilter` implementations that run before or after other app middleware registered with `IStartupFilter`.
 To invoke an `IStartupFilter` middleware before a middleware added by a library's `IStartupFilter`, position the service registration before the library is added to the service container.
 To invoke it afterward, position the service registration after the library is added.

-## Adding configuration at startup from an external assembly
+## Add configuration at startup from an external assembly

 An [IHostingStartup](/dotnet/api/microsoft.aspnetcore.hosting.ihostingstartup) implementation allows adding enhancements to an app at startup from an external assembly outside of the app's `Startup` class.
 For more information, see [Enhance an app from an external assembly](xref:fundamentals/configuration/platform-specific-configuration).